vu-minh/powerplant-coding-challenge/README.md

 + Install dependencies: `pip install -r requirements.txt`
 + Run the app: `streamlit run app.py`, access via the url [`http://localhost:8501/`](http://localhost:8501/).
++ Select the profile id in the selection box on the left.
+The interactive GUI appears on the right, in which users can move the sliders to change the production of each powerplant.
 + A quick and dirty implementation of the GUI and logic of the app is defined in [`app.py`](app.py).

++ [ ] TODO: the interactive mode and the auto mode have not worked smoothly together.
+To stop the ineractive model, fefresh the GUI (re-select the profile id or <kbd>F5</kbd>) to reset the production sliders, then click <kbd>SOLVE</kbd> button to call the solver.

 </details>